-This Strategy is primarily intended for use by those organisations that make up PACE.
+This Strategy is primarily intended for use by those organisations that make up our Local Strategic Partnership.
 In addition, it should influence policy makers at both a local and regional level.
-It is supported by a range of evidence which is referenced throughout the document.
-At the heart of this strategy is the vision for Cheshire East in 2005 which is:
+It is supported by a range of evidence - which is referenced throughout the document.